shsagir/play-area-sync/docs/craft-3-tune.md

 Don't forget that this is only tuning — making images a little smaller.
 Also check out our [application design article](/app-design) on website performance best practices.

-## Cache & Session on the Professional Stack
+## Cache and sessions on the Professional Stack

-In multi node environments you can not rely on the file based cache or session storage.
-Instead you store this data in [Memcache](/memcache-pro), a key-value-storage which is accessible from all nodes.
-With this little extension, no further configuration is required, you just need to pull it in to your `composer.json`:
+In multi Node environments you can not rely on the file based cache or session storage.
+Store this data in [Memcache](/memcache-pro), a key-value-storage which is accessible from all Nodes instead.
+We have a custom extension developed.
+With that no further configuration is required, you just need to pull it in to your `composer.json` like so:

 ```bash
 $ composer require fortrabbit/yii-memcached